 Each of these collaborations has Terms of Reference and the progress on implementation of the various strategies and plans are reported quarterly to the CNSWJO Board.
 Please find these reports in the agendas here.

-CNSWJO also supports a collaboration on tourism, bringing together Destination Network Country and Outback, Arts out West, Central West Regional Development Australia (RDA) and local tourism organisations in the delivery of the Regional Tourism Plan.
+CNSWJO also supports a collaboration on tourism, bringing together Destination Network Central West (website coming soon), Arts out West, Central West Regional Development Australia (RDA) and local tourism organisations in the delivery of the Regional Tourism Plan.

 The Central NSW JO is here to help State agencies engage with Council.
 A useful reference on collaboration endorsed by both the CNSWJO and the Central West and Orana RLE can found here.

 CNSWJO also works with the other 12 JOs across regional NSW.
 Through the Chairs Forum and the Executive Officers network.
 An example of a collaborative project is Southern Lights.